 The Dutch canal system was created in the 1600s to combat the perennial flooding the Netherlands endured.
 The frequent flooding wreaked havoc with the Dutch, causing loss of life, loss of incomes and creating financial hardships for its citizens.
 Today, Amsterdam is 10 feet below sea level!!

-Fun Fact: Amsterdam’s canals, the epicenter of many of Amsterdam’s activities, have earned the UNESCO World Heritage Site designation, as a location so unique it should be protected for generations to come.
+Fun Fact: Amsterdam’s canals, the epicenter of many of Amsterdam’s activities, have earned the UNESCO World Heritage Site designation.
+It is a location so unique it mustnbe protected for generations to come.

 Canal cruising is the perfect way to learn about Amsterdam’s water history and see the city and attractions in such an informative and interesting way.
 I suggest adding a canal cruise to your 2 days in Amsterdam itinerary.